hsiaomichael/SMPP_Gateway/README.md

 Installation Procedure .

-Ack as SMPP Gateway , receive SMPP request and forward to remote SMSC.
+Ack as SMPP Gateway , receive client SMPP request and forward to server:remote SMSC.

+ToDo : receive server delivery_sm request and send to client side

 </br>
 copy all files to same directory